 On Saturday, whilst en route to Newcastle Airport, we were hit with the news of a delayed flight – meaning our plans for a big first night sampling Berlin’s nightlife were replaced by two empty bars and a shared Boots meal deal.

 But all was not lost, we arrived in Berlin and jumped straight on the U-Bahn to our hotel.
-It took no time at all for team leader and director Mark to hunt down the closest sky bar, the obnoxious interior of lime green, red leather and too much chrome was exactly what we needed as an introduction to the city.
+It took no time at all for team leader Mark to hunt down the closest sky bar, the obnoxious interior of lime green, red leather and too much chrome was exactly what we needed as an introduction to the city.

 Sunday morning wasn’t the smoothest of operations, both myself and the itinerary had slept in and there were a couple hangovers looming from the night before.
 Reunited at Potsdamerplatz we set off for what was to be a day of fascinating architecture, culture and incessant rain.
 A round trip of the architectural greats, Van Der Rohe, Scharoun, Gropius, Foster, Gehry and Eisenmann moulded our day, with highlights at the Bauhaus Archive, Reichstag and Memorial to the Murdered Jews of Europe.
 From the offset, it was clear to see just how big an impact Berlin’s traumatic past has influenced the city we see today.